-Phase 3 Remediation Strategy
+3. Remediation Strategy

-A remediation strategy should be submitted where a site investigation identifies levels of contamination that would result in unacceptable risks to end users or without appropriate remediation on the site.
+A Remediation Strategy should be submitted where a Field Investigation identifies levels of contamination that would result in unacceptable risks to end users without appropriate remediation on the site.

 An options appraisal should be undertaken to identify and evaluate feasible remediation options for dealing with any unacceptable risks.
 All identified options should be combined into a remediation strategy that is capable of achieving overall remediation.
 Please note that Government policy encourages sustainable methods of remediation.
 It is important to note that re-use of materials on site, treatment of land and/or groundwater may require a permit (or an exemption) from the Environment Agency.